IBM/aspera-cli/docs/README.md

 ### Percent selector

-The percent selector allows identification of an entity by another unique identifier other than the native identifier.
+The percent selector allows identification of an entity by another unique identifier other than the native identifier (typically: `id`).

 Syntax: `%<field>:<value>`